 You might think that the inside of your home is the only place where heat is lost, and that’s not exactly true.
 Water heaters and pipes also can lose heat if they are not wrapped.
 Water heaters can preserve more hot water for your guests in you buy an inexpensive blanket and keeping it wrapped around the water by investing in foam, tape or pipe-wrap insulation.

 With holiday entertaining in your future, there’s no reason to turn up the heat unnecessarily.
-Instead, follow these tips to keep you and your family comfortable through the celebrations and beyond.
+Instead, follow these tips to keep you and your family, and extra company comfortable through the celebrations and beyond.
 From our family to yours, Happy Holidays!